sheepla/fzwiki/README.md

 **NOTE**:

-With tools like [ghg](https://github.com/songmu/ghg), you can easily install executable from GitHub and manage update.
+With tools like [ghg](https://github.com/songmu/ghg), you can easily install executable from GitHub release and update version.

 ```bash
 ghg get sheepla/fzwiki  # Install